Ankle Sprains

 • Posterior talofibular ligament

-Ankle sprains can also occur to the ligaments on the inside of your ankle during an eversion ankle sprain where the foot turns outwards and the ankle rolls inwards.
-This may damage the deltoid ligament.
-Regardless of which way you sprain your ankle, the ligaments suddenly get strained past the point that they can safely handle, causing them to become damaged and painful.
+Ankle sprains also occur to the ligaments on the inside of your ankle during an eversion ankle sprain where the foot turns outwards and the ankle rolls inwards.
+While these are less common, the result is that they can damage your deltoid ligament and cause notable pain.
+Regardless of which way you sprain your ankle, the ligaments suddenly get strained past the point they can safely handle, causing them to become damaged, inflamed, painful and sometimes even bruised.

 You can twist your ankle during any activity where you lose your balance and roll on your ankle.
 Some of the most common causes and therefore risk factors that we see include: